 - Getting plenty of rest

-If pre-eclampsia is moderate or your home situation is not restful, the doctor may admit you to the hospital.
-Treatment may include:
+If pre-eclampsia is moderate or your home situation is not restful, the doctor may admit you to the hospital with the goal of:

 - Lowering your blood pressure with medication